 The Eldon, 190 Woodhouse Lane, Leeds, West Yorkshire, LS2 9DX.

 It’s a bit of a detour but there are two bars for you to pick from at Leeds University on The Otley Run, as long as you’re taking it on during term-time.
-It’s well worth a visit for those who are students at the university as you’ll get an extra discount.
-Regardless, The Old Bar is a long time favourite, and ale fans will want to visit as its a Black Sheep Brewery venue.
-The Terrace is more modern, and during the school year it’s always a lively place for a pint.
+It’s well worth a visit as drinks are very good value here.
+Old Bar is a long time favourite and ale fans will want to pop in as it serves great local beers from Kirkstall and Ilkley.
+Terrace is more modern and is always a lively place for a pint.

 Leeds University Union, Lifton Place, Leeds, West Yorkshire, LS2 9JZ.

 Back on the well-trodden path, The Fenton is a traditional pub with a centrepiece bar that wraps around the middle of the venue.
-You’ll find a wide range of local ales and craft ciders behind the bar and they won’t cost the earth, which is why it’s equally popular with locals and students.
-Take your pick and then head into one of their many different rooms, each one is full of character and decorated with classic mahogany furniture and old beer mirrors.
+You’ll find a wide range of local ales and craft ciders that won’t cost the earth, which is why it’s equally popular with locals and students.
+Take your pick and then head into one of their many different rooms.
+Each one is chock full of character and decorated with classic mahogany furniture and old beer mirrors.

 The Fenton, 161-165 Woodhouse Lane, Leeds, West Yorkshire, LS2 3ED.

 Named after The Beatles’ ‘Strawberry Fields Forever’, Strawbs is right next door to The Fenton and it’s a long-time student favourite.
-It’s not your most traditional looking bar, with its unusual layout and 3D strawberries on the walls, it always offers a warm welcome.
-You can mix it up since they specialise in cocktails that start at just £3.99, but they also have lager and cider too.
-They also pride themselves on being part of The Otley Run and urge folk to use it as a meeting place if groups get split up.
+It’s not your most traditional-looking bar, with an unusual layout and 3D strawberries on the walls, but it always offers a warm welcome.
+You can mix it up since they specialise in cocktails that start at just £3.99, but there’s plenty of lager and cider too.
+They pride themselves on being part of The Otley Run and urge folk to use it as a meeting place if groups get split up.

 Strawbs, 159 Woodhouse Lane, Leeds, West Yorkshire, LS2 3ED.